-Learn how to make a simple mimosa at home with our easy recipe, tips and tricks!
-This cocktail uses only 2 ingredients, champagne and chilled orange juice.
+Learn how to make a classic mimosa at home with our easy recipe, tips, and tricks!
+This orange juice cocktail uses only 2 ingredients, champagne, and chilled orange juice.
 A classic brunch cocktail and perfect for any time of the year!

 Tips for Making Our Mimosa Recipe

 Cold Ingredients – You want the orange juice and sparkling wine to be chilled, so make sure they’re both cold before serving.
-Usually leaving them in the refrigerator over night.
+You can leave them in the refrigerator overnight.

-Chill The Glass – Since you don’t add ice to mimosas, chilling the Champagne flutes helps create a super cold cocktail that’s even smoother when sipping.
+Chill The Glass – Since you don’t add ice to this drink, chilling the Champagne flutes helps create a smoother, super-cold cocktail when sipping.

 Best Champagne for Mimosas